It4innovations/Maui-Simulation/README.md

 Then, execute the control script `control_example.sh`.
 Alternatively you can manually use the Maui Scheduler tools to control the simulation (`showstats`, `schedctl`, `setres`, etc.).\
 The results can be found in the `stats` directory (file `simstat.out`).

+# Interactive Plots
+You can find the plots from the paper as a Jupyter notebook file (`interactive_plots/plots.ipynb`).
+It loads the plots from Python pickle files (`*.pkl`).
+Open the file in your own Jupyter notebook environment for interactive display.

 # Acknowledgement
 This work was supported by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development and Innovations project ”IT4Innovations National Supercomputing Center – LM2015070”, as well as by the ERDF in the IT4Innovations national supercomputing center - path to exascale project (CZ.02.1.01/0.0/0.0/16_013/0001791) within the OPRDE.